What are the key features of the CHP?

 Does the CHP sponsor social activities?

 Yes.
-The CHP sponsors many social events such as an orientation breakfast and BBQ, the Keith L. Kelroy Convocation, field trips, a spring formal and a graduate recognition and reception.
-Additionally, the Honors Student Council arranges social activities such as movie and game nights.
+The CHP sponsors many social events such as an orientation breakfast and BBQ, the Keith Kelroy Convocation, field trips, a spring formal, and a graduate recognition and reception.
+Additionally, the Honors Student Council (open to all Chancellor’s Scholars) arranges social activities such as movie and game nights, cultural engagement and awareness events, holiday-themed gatherings, and much more.
+Chancellor’s Scholars also have the opportunity to write for our in-house literary magazine, the Equinox, and for the CHP Annual.

 Is there special housing for honors students?